From the World Heritage inscription for Te Wahipounamu:

 The landscape formations of Te Wahipounamu are all about variety.
 When you see photos of the site, you will often find snow-capped mountains and valleys.
 These mountains and valleys no doubt dominate the landscape in the property.
 Within those mountains and valleys are deep lakes and rivers of ice.
 Meanwhile, there are also waterfalls of all shapes and sizes, together with fjords.

 In the middle of the mountains and valleys tucked unbroken forests and grasslands.
-Not only do these forest and grasslands showcase exceptional natural beauty, but they also serve as habitat for a wide range of wildlife species.
+Not only do these forests and grasslands showcase exceptional natural beauty, but they also serve as habitat for a wide range of wildlife species.
 Various plants and animal species can be found within the region.